kubeflow/pipelines/samples/ibm-samples/openscale/README.md

 # Watson OpenScale Example

-This simple OpenScale pipeline will demonstrate how to train a model using IBM Spark Service, then deploy it with Watson Machine Learning, and subscribe the model with Watson OpenScale monitoring.
+This simple OpenScale pipeline will demonstrate how to train a model using IBM Spark Service, store and deploy it with Watson Machine Learning, and then use Watson OpenScale for fairness and quality monitoring.

 ## Prerequisites
 This pipeline requires the user to have provisioned OpenScale, Spark, and Machine Learning Service on Watson, a cloud object store set up and the service credentials configured in the creds.ini file.